davitshirkhanyan/social-network-API/README.md

 ## Description

 A REST API for a social media app.
 Built with Express, Mongoose, and MongoDB.
+Users can share their thoughts, react to friends’ thoughts, and create a friend list.

 ## Built with